-As Michigan residents and businesses implement the measures outlined in Governor Whitmer’s Executive Orders aimed at mitigating the spread of the COVID-19 virus, questions may arise as to how insurance and financial services may be impacted.
+As Michigan residents and businesses implement measures aimed at mitigating the spread of the COVID-19 virus, questions may arise as to how insurance and financial services may be impacted.
 The information below will aid consumers and industry professionals in addressing these concerns.

 Consumers enrolled in a fully-insured health plan may be eligible for expanded COVID-19 coverage such as: